Lower Xiajiadian culture

+Belgian linguist Martine Robbeets proposed that the Lower Xiajiadian culture may have spoken Proto-Mongolic-Tugusic, a hypothetical precursor language to both Mongolic and Tugusic languages, although others contend that it is more likely that the Upper Xiajiadian culture were Proto-Mongolic-Tugusic, rather than Lower Xiajiadian.

 People of the Lower Xiajiadian practiced oracle bone divination.
 The culture prepared its oracle bones by drilling and polishing the bones before heating them.
 Inscriptions are generally not found on examples of oracle bones of the Lower Xiajiadian.

 People had good access to local sources of stone, primarily basalt, which were often used in construction and tool-making.
 Lower Xiajiadian houses were typically round, made from mud and stone, and were built with stone walls.
 Lower Xiajiadian settlements were built near and were protected by cliffs or steep slopes.
 Stone walls were sometimes erected around the non-sloped perimeter of its settlement.
 Walls were not thick.
 Walls with watchtowers and were built by sandwiching a rammed earth core with two sides of stone walls.

 There are differing views among Chinese specialists on the origins of the people of the northern part of Lower Xiajiadian culture.
 One view is that they were perhaps related to the Sushen, who the Shang and Zhou named the non-Chinese people from the Northeast.
 Another view is that they were the Northern tribal conglomerations, like the Shanrong, Guzhu, Guifang, and Tufang.

 Professor Jin Jing-fan (of Jilin University) believes that certain parts of Shang culture has its origins in Dongbei.
-Along with professors Gan Zhi-geng and Guo Da-shun, they believe that Lower Xiajiadian contributed to some of the origins of both Shang and Yan cultures.
+Along with professors Gan Zhi-geng and Guo Dashun, they believe that Lower Xiajiadian contributed to some of the origins of both Shang and Yan cultures.